 - If you are a Mac user then press the Command+C button to copy and Command+V to paste.

-In this article, I have tried to cover all methods to copy and paste multiple cells in excel.
+In this article, I have tried to cover all methods to copy and paste multiple cells in Excel.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the Exceldemy team, are always responsive to your queries.
-Stay tuned and keep learning.